-- The next year is a good time to make Alzheimer's disease part of the conversation in Congress, during the run-up to the Fall 2014 mid-term elections.
+- The 2016 presidential and legislative election cycle is a good time to make Alzheimer's disease part of the conversation in Congress.
 When candidates or their staff are present, you can:

 - Ask what the candidate says about finding a cure for Alzheimer's disease.